MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/cleanup-inherited-access.md

 The `ResetInheritedAccess` message tries to execute synchronously when there aren't many matching records.
 Then the `ResetInheritedAccessResponse` value ends with `ExecutionMode : Sync`.
 If there are many matching records, the operation takes longer, and the value ends with `ExecutionMode : Async`.
 A system job named `Denormalization_PrincipalObjectAccess_principalobjectaccess:<caller ID>` is created, and you can monitor the success of that job.
 For more information, see [monitoring system jobs](/power-platform/admin/manage-dataverse-auditing#monitoring-system-jobs) or [managing system jobs with code](/power-apps/developer/data-platform/asynchronous-service#managing-system-jobs).

-The `ResetInheritedAccess` message requires a `Fetch` query to identify the records.
+The `ResetInheritedAccess` message requires a FetchXml query to identify the records.
 This query must meet the following requirements:

 - Use the `principalobjectaccess`(POA) table.
 - Return only the `principalobjectaccessid` column.